2023 Best Value Construction Trades Associate Degree Schools in the Great Lakes Region

 Best Great Lakes Region Schools for Affordable Quality for an Associate in Construction Trades

-You’ll join some of the best and brightest minds around you if you attend Lansing Community College.
-The school came in at #3 on this year’s Best Value Construction Trades Associate Degree Schools in the Great Lakes Region list.
+You’ll be in good company if you decide to attend Lansing Community College.
+It ranked #3 on our 2023 Best Value Construction Trades Associate Degree Schools in the Great Lakes Region list.
 Located in the city of Lansing, LCC is a public school with a large student population.

 Out-of-state tuition fees for undergraduate students at SWIC are $5,940 per year.